sn-edit/docs/docs/commands/README.md

-  help        Help about any command updateset   Manage update sets for the app upload      Upload one entry from servicenow version     Print the version number of sn-edit
+  help        Help about any command updateset   Manage update sets for the app upload      Upload one entry from servicenow

 Flags:
       --config string   config file (default is $HOME/.sn-edit.yaml) -h, --help            help for sn-edit
+      --json            set this if you want sn-edit to output json to stdout -v, --version         version for sn-edit

 Use "sn-edit [command] --help" for more information about a command.